vithaluntold/luca-agent/PRICING_STRATEGY.md

 - Offer: "Try Professional free for 7 days to access this feature"

 **Trigger 3: Value Demonstration**
 - Monthly email: "You asked 387 questions this month.
 That would cost $1,935 with a traditional CPA.
-Upgrade to Professional for unlimited at $99/month."
+Upgrade to Professional for unlimited at just $49/month."

 **Trigger 4: Export Limits**
 - Free users can export to TXT/CSV